hipay/hipay-docs/hipay-enterprise-sdk-js_3/3-Reference.md

-# HiPay SDK JS reference
+# HiPay Enterprise JavaScript SDK reference

-This is the API reference for HiPay SDK JS in order to collect and tokenize customer sensitive information securely.
+This is the API reference for HiPay Enterprise JavaScript SDK in order to collect and tokenize customers' sensitive information securely.

-## Including HiPay sdk
+## Including the HiPay SDK

-The first step to use HiPay SDK is to include it on your page.
+The first step to use the HiPay SDK is to include it on your page.

 ```html